NimaFathi/DeCoDEx/README.md

                      --noise_schedule linear --num_channels 128 --num_head_channels 64 --num_res_blocks 2
 ```

-(Replace `[YOUR_DATASET]` with the path to your dataset and adjust other arguments as necessary.)
+Replace `[YOUR_DATASET]` with the path to your dataset and adjust other arguments as necessary.

-To update the classifier training section in your `README.md` with the new parser options and a more generalized command example, you could write something like this:

 ## Train Classifiers

-This section provides instructions on how to train classifiers or detectors for the specified dataset.
-The training script is highly configurable with several command-line arguments to suit your training needs.

 ### Usage